magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 **5\.
 Persistent Multiplayer Services**

-Persistent Multiplayer Services support continuous, scalable and synchronized multi-users experiences.
+Persistent Multiplayer Services support continuous, scalable and synchronized multi-user experiences.
 This component ensures that users can interact in real-time within shared virtual spaces, providing a seamless multi-user environment that is always available.

 **6\.
 Geospatial Databases**